HenryOlson/optiq-web/README.md

 optiq-web
 ============

-Optiq adapter that reads HTML tables from URLs.
+Optiq adapter which reads HTML tables from URLs.

 Optiq-web is another simple demonstration of how to connect <a href="https://github.com/julianhyde/optiq">Optiq</a> to your own